abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - if we're talking about a breadth-first on a wide tree vs on depth-first, we will not be storing all the nodes across the tree in **BFS** as we only need to keep-track of the nodes in a given branch all the way down to the end
     ![traversal](./img/traversal2.png)

+---

 ### Breadth First Search/Traversal BFS

+- It can answer questions like:
+  - Is there a path from node `A` to node `B`?
+  - What is the shortest path from node `A` to node `B`?

 ![BFS](./img/bfs1.png)